Hany3ssam/Hany3ssam.github.io/about.md

 ---
 <p>
-Im a self-taught software developer having a career shift from Sales, interested in entry level/junior role.<br>
+Im a self-taught software developer having a career shift from Sales, interested in an entry level/junior role.<br>
 </p>